 - deliver remote care to patients and to monitor their self-care and self management,

 - capture the actual costs of each patient – as in an insurance-based healthcare system, and

 - identify the outcomes of treatment, as the basis for payment to the Primary Care Network.

-Together with the wider Integrated Care Systems, they also depend on other categories (or Lots) of “health support services”.
+Together with the wider Integrated Care Systems, they also depend on other categories (or Lots) of “health services support”.
 Here’s the list:

-Unsurprisingly the approved suppliers include all the usual suspects and then some:
+Unsurprisingly the approved suppliers on the Health System Support Framework include all the usual suspects and then some:

 Primary care networks not only help feed global corporations a goodly share of the NHS’s vast stream of public funding – they also help them access the NHS’s invaluable 70 years worth of medical data that covers the whole population.